Bioavailability of Nutrients - The Nutrition of Micronutrients

 Human Physiology Related Factors -- "Various nutrients and dietary components interfere with the bioavailability of vitamins.
 Hence, requirements for vitamins cannot be considered independently, but must be evaluated in relationship to other nutrients and compounds consumed by an individual."[1]

-Health Status Related Factors -- Probiotics can be used to improve your intestinal tract health in order to enhance the bioavailability of some nutrients.[5]
+Health Status Related Factors -- Good digestion is a requirement for natural health to work.
+Probiotics can be used to improve your intestinal tract health in order to enhance the bioavailability of some nutrients.[5]
 You may also have a genetic defect that adversely affects the absorption of specific nutrients.

 Food Processing Related Factors -- There is no best way to prepare food.
-Consuming fruits and vegetables raw enhances the absorption of some nutrients, whereas soaking and fermentation will increase the absorption of minerals in legumes and grains to the detriment of the water soluble nutrients.
+Boiling food, for example, depletes more of its iodine content than baking does.
+Consuming fruits and vegetables raw enhances the absorption of some nutrients, whereas soaking and fermentation will increase the absorption of minerals in legumes and grains to the detriment of the water-soluble nutrients.
 Cooking by breaking down fiber generally increases digestibility of many nutrients, while all the oil soluble nutrients require the presence of fat for best absorption.

 In conclusion: Trying to calculate quantitatively how much of each known nutrient you are getting out of your diet is both a waste of time and impossible to do There are simply too many factors evolved.
-It is, thus, recommended that you do not try to quantify your intake of specific Micronutrients from your diet.
+Thus, it is recommended that you do not try to quantify your intake of specific Micronutrients from your diet.

 "It will therefore require major research programs before the term 'bioavailability' of a nutrient can become a quantitative concept useful for clinical, nutritional or managerial evaluation and counseling."[2]